 - Group workshops

 - Tutoring services

-- Peer advising
+- Peer mentoring

-- Progress reviews
+- Academic progress reviews

-- Assistance with applications, admission, registration, financial aid and other college procedures
+- Assistance with applications, admission, registration, financial aid, and other college procedures

 - Transfer assistance and information

 CARE provides additional benefits to EOPS students who are single parents on CalWORKs:

 If you're single parent in EOPS, you can join our CARE program which provides all the EOPS benefits plus the following: